Featured Photographer #49: Mario Bertieri

 Where did you meet photography or where did photography meet you?
 3 words: uncle, Nikon, film.
 I still have the camera should he ask.

+What do you do when you don’t have a camera in your hand?
 I manage the darkroom at Cre8 Studio in East London with Camera Work London and teach photography in Vienna.
 When idle I tend to eat hommos, fail at personal relationships and read books.
 I recently picked up drawing but I suck at it.

-I always wanted to drive nails in the maelstrom of time.
+Your personal story with photography in 12 words: I always wanted to drive nails in the maelstrom of time.

 What do you want to achieve?
 Superpowers: I like people and know the medium.
 Super-weaknesses: I like people and know the medium.